Amazon stock jumps on earnings beat, but its ad business lagged

 Despite the general beat, the report wasn’t perfect.
 While Amazon’s web hosting business, AWS, grew a great deal this past quarter–hitting $7.7 billion in revenue compared to $5.44 billion the year before–other new businesses faltered.

 In its “other” sales, which comprises mostly its burgeoning ads business, Amazon reported $2.71 billion in quarterly revenue.
 That’s down from the previous quarter’s $3.39 billion, albeit up from last year’s $2.03 billion.
+This dip may also be due in part to a change in accounting the company adopted last year that involved reclassifying advertising revenue.

 Amazon is considered a dark horse when it comes to digital advertising–a potential player to break up the Google/Facebook duopoly.
 But seeing a decline quarter-over-quarter in this revenue won’t be a great signal to investors, as Amazon had previously grown every quarter up until now.